bobmarks/matie/README.md

 Imagine a fairly typical software application consisting of a database and a customer facing UI.
 You have spent months designing the perfect database schema, implementing innovative backend functionality, crafting a beautiful UI on top and ensuring a slick user experience!
 However, the last piece of the puzzle is the boring admin section which provides a birds eye view of all of the customer data stored in the various database tables ...

 In general, an admin client should provide the ability to browse the main database tables, provide various useful filters and support sorting of data.
 Server side pagination of bigger tables should also be supported.
-Also, the ability to create, edit and delete rows in the various tables using forms.
+Also, the ability to create, edit and delete rows in the various tables using user friendly forms which support validation.
+Sometimes it makes sense to show sub views of data, especially if a table has lots of foreign key relationships.
 Finally, users should be authenticated properly to the admin section and possibly get different views of the data depending on their role / level.

 Sound familiar?
 Creating these admin screens can be tedious and may still take considerable time to implement and test, especially if the database schema is large.

 This common scenario is something which MATIE endeavors to solve.

 ## 2. THE SOLUTION!